tc39/proposal-type-annotations/README.md

 allowing those annotations to be checked by a type checker that is _external to JavaScript_.
 At runtime, the JavaScript engine ignores them, treating the types as comments.

-The aim of this proposal is to enable developers to run programs written in TypeScript, Flow, Hegel, and other static typing supersets of JavaScript without any need for transpilation, if they stick within a certain reasonably large subset of the language.
+The aim of this proposal is to enable developers to run programs written in [TypeScript](https://www.typescriptlang.org/), [Flow](https://flow.org/), [Hegel](https://hegel.js.org/), and other static typing supersets of JavaScript without any need for transpilation, if they stick within a certain reasonably large subset of the language.

 ## Status

-by Gil Tayer and Daniel Ehrenberg
+by Gil Tayar and Daniel Ehrenberg

 Stage 0